Bahir: Creation of the universe

 This Sefirah gave birth to "Hokmah" (Wisdom), from which emanated "Binah" (Intelligence).
 From these three, which are the superior "Sefirot", and from the primary principles of the universe, emanated, one after another, the seven inferior Sefirot from which all material beings are formed.
 All the ten Sefirot are linked one to the other, and every one of them has an active and a passive quality—emanating and receiving.
 The efflux of one Sefirah from another is symbolized in the form of the letters of the Hebrew alphabet.
-Thus the gimel (ג), shaped like a tube open at each end, represents a Sefirah, which receives strength at one end and discharges it at the other.
+Thus the letter gimel (ג), shaped like a tube open at each end, represents a Sefirah, which receives strength at one end and discharges it at the other.
 The ten Sefirot are the energy of God, the forms in which His being manifests itself.